LauraStock/SalesProject/README.md

 The code for connecting to the MySQL database through C# is from Morgan from QA.

 ## Evaluation
+This project had to be re-evaluated several times due to the differences in data types between MySQL and C# which resulted in different SQL queries being needed for viewing sales records for a particular year/month/day versus between two dates.
+In the future the easiest way to go about this would be to plan the functionality needed and work from the MySQL queries and connection in C# to the service, and then controller as manipulating the C# code to gather the data in the correct format is the easier part to redo.
+Overall this project was fairly successful but could do with some more refactoring to reduce the amount of code.

 ## Planning
 The Jira board for this project can be found at https://tdp-demo.atlassian.net/jira/software/projects/QCSP/boards/2/roadmap